 Online surveys seem to be an obvious choice for utilities, and many utilities are making the switch.
 Unfortunately, many aren’t seeing the response rate they had hoped.

-Earlier this year, we worked with the City of Lodi California to complete a large stormwater awareness survey of their entire customer base.
+Early 2017, we worked with the City of Lodi California to complete a large stormwater awareness survey of their entire customer base.
 The City plans to use the results from the survey to guide their stormwater education and outreach program over the next several years.
 They used both print and online advertising and the results may surprise you!

 Case Study: Lodi Online Survey Response Results